grotius-cnc/stable/README.md

 Setup the RIP environment

-Okey now goto the bin folder of your brand new linuxcnc run in place directory and select the file "grotius" mark this file as executable, right mouse click and select option execute as program"
+Okey now goto the bin folder of your brand new linuxcnc run in place directory and select the file "grotius.py"
+Rename the file to "grotius" and mark this file as executable, right mouse click and select option execute as program"

 Directory ../scripts/. ./rip-environment
 ## . ./rip-environment